 At Workplaceless, we tend to advise, “when in doubt, overcommunicate.”
 But what happens when overcommunicating turns into leaders constantly checking in on employees, asking for status updates, or sharing advice that interrupts work flow?
 Leaders who are used to seeing employees in the office unknowingly micromanage.
 They fall into habits of closely observing, controlling, or reminding because they crave the comfort of always knowing what their employees are doing.

-We address overcoming these micromanagement tendencies in our Leadplaceless course. and one antidote is to set clear expectations.
+We address overcoming these micromanagement tendencies in our Leadplaceless virtual leadership training course.
+One antidote is to set clear expectations.
 Each manager and employee will need to establish norms about the appropriate use and amount of information shared via each channel.

-With the abundance of alerts, notifications, and chats across multiple channels from various teammates, it's sometimes difficult to get work done.
-It’s critical to set boundaries to minimize these disruptions—enter a Boundaries Agreement which we can help your team develop in our Saveplaceless Workshop.
+With the abundance of alerts, notifications, and chats across multiple channels from various teammates, it’s sometimes difficult to get work done.
+Setting boundaries at work is critical to minimizing these disruptions—enter a Boundaries Agreement which we can help your team develop in our Preventing Isolation and Burnout Workshop.

 Alerts can interrupt productivity flow, but so can impromptu meetings or even meetings that are scheduled sporadically throughout the day.
 Consider the method of time blocking your days as an individual, or even as a team.
 At Workplaceless, we love using Caveday for deep work sessions—and we notify team members that we will be unavailable during this blocked off time.